telerik/blazor-docs/components/grid/editing/overview.md

 * If you want to perform other data operations while the component is in Edit mode (applicable for [InCell]({%slug components/grid/editing/incell%}) and [Inline]({%slug components/grid/editing/inline%}) editing) the following behavior will occur:

-    * For operations like Filter, Group, Sort, Paging, Search, Select, Row drag and Delete:
+    * For operations like Filter, Group, Sort, Page, Search, Select, Row drag and Delete:
         * InCell edit -  if the validation is satisfied, a save operation will be executed.
 If the validation is **not** satisfied, edit will be cancelled with `OnCancel` event and `IsCancelled` will be considered.
         * Inline edit - regardless of the validation, the edit will be cancelled with `OnCancel` event and `IsCancelled` will be considered.